NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

     * Use the info tool to edit each SMD, and uncheck ‘stop’.
     * Draw in the stop by hand in layer ‘tstop’ with the rectangle tool.
 The geometry of these rectangles should correspond to the “recommended minimum pads” in the datasheet, except that they should be longer by 0.5mm or to make soldering easier.

-#### Resistor

-* Include “RES” in the name of the device your create.
-* Make sure SMDs extend 0.5 mm beyond the end of the resistor.
-* The prefix for your resistor device should be “R” for resistor.
-* Name the variant so it’s clear it’s a 0 Ohm resistor.
-Something like “-0Ohm” would make sense.

 #### IMU

 The IMU has caused us signficant problems in the past.
 Be careful with it.
-You should read both the datasheet and the SMD tech note.
+You should read both the datasheet and the SMD tech note (look for `IMU_*` in `QuadClass-Resources/Datasheets`).

 * Include “IMU” in the name of the device you create.
 * Build the package for the IMU so it has the same orientation as the mechanical drawing in the datasheet.